ERM (consultancy)

-ERM (Environmental Resources Management) is a multinational consultancy firm which focuses on sustainability.
+ERM (Environmental Resources Management) is a multinational consultancy firm which focuses on sustainability and the environment.
 It is headquartered in London, United Kingdom.
 The company provides environmental, health, safety, risk, and social consulting services and sustainability related services.
-ERM has 5,500 employees based in over 40 countries.

 History

 ERM Limited was formed in 1987, through the merger of two companies: the UK-based consultancy firm ERL, which was founded in 1971; and the USA-based consultancy firm ERM, which was founded in 1977.

 The company has since grown through various acquisitions.

-OMERS and AIMCo purchased a majority stake in ERM from Charterhouse Capital Partners in 2015.
-In 2021 the majority stake in the company was purchased from OMERS and AIMCo by American global investment company KKR, valuing the company at around $2.7 billion including debt.
+During 2015, OMERS and AIMCo purchased a majority stake in ERM from Charterhouse Capital Partners.
+In May 2021, a majority stake in the company was purchased from OMERS and AIMCo by American global investment company KKR, valuing the company at around $2.7 billion including debt.
 A minority stake continues to be held by ERM partners.

-In January 2022, ERM announced the appointment of Tom Reichert as CEO of ERM Group, effective 1 February 2022.

 Projects

-In the 2010s, a consortium led by ERM won the environmental impact assessment work for part of the HS2 construction work in the United Kingdom.
-Other consortum members included Mott MacDonald and Temple Group.
+ERM prepared the environmental statement for High Speed 1, Britain's first dedicated modern high speed line, during the 1990s.
+In the 2010s, a consortium led by ERM was awarded the environmental impact assessment work for part of the High Speed 2 programme.
+Other consortium members included Mott MacDonald and Temple Group.

+The company has also performed environmental studies for international railway projects.
+In the 1990s, ERM was contracted to perform studies of multiple railway development proposals in Hong Kong.
+During the early 2010s, it worked on an air quality assessment for the prospective expansion of a South African manganese ore mining line at the behest of Transnet.
+Around the same time period, ERM assessed the environmental compliance of a major train station on behalf of Brisbane City Council, and a new rail corridor in Tanzania.